RAID 5 vs RAID 6: which parity scheme should your array use?

 How they differ

-The key number is unrecoverable read error (URE) rate.
-Consumer hard drives spec around 1 URE per 10^14 bits — roughly one read error per 12.5 TB read.
+The key URE rate (unrecoverable read error rate) is standard.
+Consumer hard drives spec around 1 URE per 10^14 bits, roughly one read error per 12.5 TB read.
 On a RAID 5 rebuild of a failed 20 TB drive, the array must successfully read every bit of every other drive to reconstruct the missing data.
-With six 20 TB drives left, that's 100 TB to read, and the probability of hitting at least one URE during the rebuild is non-trivial (often cited at 25-50% for large consumer-drive arrays).
+With six 20 TB drives left, that's 100 TB to read, and the probability of hitting at least one URE during the rebuild is non-trivial (often cited at 25-50% for consumer drive arrays).
 A URE during RAID 5 rebuild means total data loss.
-RAID 6 survives a URE during rebuild because it still has a second parity block to reconstruct from — you only lose data if a second drive fails completely while rebuilding.
-Write performance is the other trade: RAID 6's two-parity overhead means writes are 15-25% slower than RAID 5 on the same hardware.
+RAID 6 survives a URE during rebuild because it still has a second parity block to reconstruct from.
+You only lose data if a second drive fails completely while rebuilding.
+Write performance is the other trade: RAID 6's two parity overhead means writes are 15-25% slower than RAID 5 on the same hardware.

 Verdict